bengoh815/cs506-project/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If you receive an error that npm is not able to find a file, ensure that you are in the client directory and then run:

+### `npm install`

+Once this completes, run the `npm start` again.

 ### `npm test`